The best hotels in South Luangwa

 Tipping your guide and camp staff is expected and important: $15-25 per person per day for your guide, $10-15 for camp staff collective tip box.
 It forms a significant part of their income.
 In USD is fine and often preferred.

-South Luangwa's best neighborhoods
+South Luangwa's best hotel regions

 South Luangwa camps cluster along the Luangwa River in three main zones.
 The northern sector around Tafika and Mfuwe has the highest wildlife density.
 The Nsefu Sector on the eastern bank is exclusive and less visited.
 The southern camps near Kapani are more accessible and often cheaper.